 Must be an active, and committed Christian.

-Additional Salary Information: Excellent benefits including medical and dental insurance, retirement plan with match and UMHB tuition benefits for employees and their dependents.
+Competitive salary commensurate with experience, excellent benefits including medical and dental insurance, retirement plan with match and UMHB tuition benefits for employees and their dependents.

 Internal Number: 1160

-About University of Mary-Hardin Baylor
+About University of Mary Hardin-Baylor

 Founded in 1845, the University of Mary Hardin-Baylor has traditionally been known for producing excellent educators, nurses, business leaders and missionaries.
 That has not changed, but today UMHB is also earning recognition for its talented science and music graduates, for top-notch graduate programs in counseling, physical therapy and more.